joshgoetz/Visual_Conjoints/README.md

 The code automates the majority of steps, though some steps must still be done manually.

-For an example of how a visual conjoint profile (created using this code) appears in a survey, see "Conjoint Visual Form.jpg" in this repository.
+For an example of how visual profiles (created using this code) appear in a survey, please see "Conjoint Visual Form.jpg" in this repository.

 Please note that I am not the first social scientist to create a method for generating visual conjoint profiles.
 A method developed by Alessandro Vecchiato exists and is available on GitHub at the following link: https://github.com/avecchiato/Introducing_Visual_Conjoints (Citation: Alessandro Vecchiato (2021), "Replication Material of Introducing Visual Conjoint Experiments.").
 I developed my method independently of Vecchiato, and our methods are different.
 If you find my method confusing or hard to follow, I recommend checking out Vecchiato's method as an alternative.